Tangled Up in Blue

-"Tangled Up in Blue" is a song by American singer-songwriter Bob Dylan, which was released as the opening track on his 15th studio album Blood on the Tracks (1975).
-The song was written by Dylan and produced by David Zimmerman, Dylan's brother.
-Released as a single, it reached No. 31 on the Billboard Hot 100.
-The song concerns relationships and contains different narrative perspectives.
+"Tangled Up in Blue" is a song by American singer-songwriter Bob Dylan.
+The opening track of his 15th studio album Blood on the Tracks (1975), the song was released as the album’s sole single and reached No. 31 on the Billboard Hot 100.
+Written by Dylan and produced by his brother David Zimmerman, the song concerns relationships from different narrative perspectives.
 Dylan has altered the lyrics in subsequent performances, changing the point of view and details in the song.

-The track was initially recorded in September 1974, but later re-recorded on 30 December of that year at Sound 80 in Minneapolis, Minnesota.
-The latter version was released on Blood on the Tracks on 20 January 1975.
+The track, first recorded in September 1974, was re-recorded on December 30 at Sound 80 in Minneapolis, Minnesota.
+The new version was released on Blood on the Tracks on January 20, 1975.
 The song received widespread acclaim from music critics, with particular praise for the lyrics.
 Rolling Stone ranked it No. 68 on their list of the 500 Greatest Songs of All Time.
 A number of alternate versions have been released, including multiple studio out-takes on The Bootleg Series Vol. 14: More Blood, More Tracks (2014).
-Dylan has performed the song live over 1,600 times.
+Dylan has performed the song live more than 1,600 times.